 The department offers programs leading to the Master of Engineering and Ph D degrees with a major in aerospace engineering.
-Students are expected to become engineers and researchers with engineering and problem solving skills, with an understanding of aerospace engineering from an international perspective, and will subsequently to be able to contribute to a number of different cutting-edge industries, including, but not limited to, aerospace.
+Students are expected to become engineers and researchers with understanding of aerospace engineering from an international perspective.
+Students will subsequently to be able to contribute to a number of different cuttingedge industries, including, but not limited to, aerospace engineering.

-The programs are categorized in the following five research fields :
+The programs are categorized in the following six research fields :

-The cooperative graduate school programs with Japan Aerospace Exploration Agency (JAXA) and National Institute of Information and Communications Technology (NICT) also allow students to be supervised by guest professors in these research institutes.
+The cooperative graduate school programs with Japan Aerospace Exploration Agency (JAXA), National Institute of Information and Communications Technology (NICT) and National Institute of Maritime, Port and Aviation Technology (MPAT) also allow students to be supervised by guest professors in these research institutes.

 Students are carefully guided to study a wide range of basic knowledge as well as skills to solve the practical problems.
 The department also aims at cultivating global engineers through joint research with foreign universities and aerospace institutes.
 Furthermore, students are highly encouraged to take up the challenge of developing nextgeneration aerospace technologies.